zendeavor/humblepie/README.md

 Credit to [meskarune](admin@doloresportalatin.info) for writing this initial README.
 No one does it like her.

 Appreciation for Earnestly and gtmanfred for breaking this script often.

+Further kudos to vodik for managing to care about humblepie AND his exams at the same time.
+What a champ.

 ##Copyright